 Grade Level Credits Term

 12 1 Full Year

-Study Time Needed: Up to 1 ho our per night minimum
+Prerequisite: Teacher placement.

 This course provides a survey of modern, classic, and nonfiction literature as well as incorporates articles, essays, short stories, and film.
 Continued writing, speaking, and critical thinking skills development are a focus of the course.
 Students will write argumentative, narrative, and reflective essays.
 Review of important grammatical and writing mechanics concepts will also be an area of emphasis.